Tinubs/Employee-Data-SQL-analysis/README.md

 ## Skills/concepts demonstrated:
 The following SQL knowledge were demonstrated:
 - Database creation,
-- Data Import,
-- Data Retrieval,
+- Data Modification,
-- Data Filtering,
+- Data Joins,
 - Data Aggregation,
-- Data Modification,
-- Data Joins
+- Data Filtering

 ## The goals of this project were